aolabNeuro/analyze/docs/source/preproc.rst

    * - ``iod``: (float)
      - intraocular distance (for 3d displays)
    * - ``latency_estimate``: (float)
-     -
+     - preprocessing statistic of estimated screen latency before correction
    * - ``latency_measured``: (float)
-     -
+     - preprocessing statistic of measured screen latency
    * - ``max_attempts``: (int)
      - number of penalties before moving to the next condition in the sequence
    * - ``n_consecutive_missing_markers``: (int)
-     -
+     - preprocessing statistic of consecutive missing frame markers
    * - ``n_cycles``: (unsigned int)
      - number of cycles the bmi3d state machine ran
    * - ``n_missing_markers``: (int)
-     -
+     - preprocessing statistic of missing frame markers from the screen sensor
    * - ``n_trials``: (int)
      - number of trials the bmi3d state machine counted
    * - ``notes``: (string)
      - notes on this task entry from the bmi3d database
    * - ``offset``: (int, (3,))
-     - for manual control tasks, the (x, y, z) offset applied to inputs
+     - for manual control tasks, the (x, y, z) offset applied to raw inputs (for optitrack, in m)
    * - ``penalty_sound``: (string)
      - sound file played for penalties
    * - ``plant_hide_rate``: (float)
-     -
+     - rate at which the cursor is hidden?
    * - ``plant_type``: (string)
-     -
+     - 'cursor' is the only option
    * - ``plant_visible``: (bool)
      - whether or not the endpoint is visible to the subject
    * - ``random_rewards``: (bool)
-     -
+     - whether reward timing is randomized
    * - ``record_headstage``: (bool)
-     -
+     - whether ecube headstage data is recorded by bmi3d
    * - ``report``: (string)
      - the offline report saved to the bmi3d database
    * - ``reward_measure_ach``: (int)